Wall Street watch-dogs target bad rollover advice

 FINRA's interest in rollover practices coincides with efforts by some investors to recoup money they say they're owed because of a broker's rollover advice that was not suitable for them.

-One case, on behalf of six retirees of the former Niagara Mohawk Power Corp, now a part of National Grid USA, a subsidiary of National Grid Plc, alleges that an ex-broker for LPL Financial LLC advised them to cash in their pensions when they retired and roll the money over into investments that he would manage, according to Joseph Peiffer, a lawyer in New Orleans who is handling the case.
+One case, on behalf of six retirees of the former Niagara Mohawk Power Corp, now a part of National Grid USA, NGUSA.UL a subsidiary of National Grid Plc (NG.L), alleges that an ex-broker for LPL Financial LLC (LPLA.O) advised them to cash in their pensions when they retired and roll the money over into investments that he would manage, according to Joseph Peiffer, a lawyer in New Orleans who is handling the case.

 The retirees, who transferred their funds between 2007 and 2009, collectively lost "millions" of dollars when they might instead have locked in monthly pension payments for life, Peiffer said.
 LPL settled a similar previous case for $390,000, according to a regulatory filing.
 An LPL spokeswoman declined to comment.
 A National Grid spokesperson was not immediately available to comment.